 The first part of the Master will take place in Zaragoza at IAMZ and UZ.
 Most of the practical activities are conducted in the Department of Animal Production and Food Science of the Faculty of Veterinary Science of UZ.
 The second part of the Master can be carried out at the UZ or other universities, research centres or businesses that collaborate with the organizing institutions of the Master in this part of the programme.

-To request information or send applications, please contact:
+To request information, please contact: